ManuelaB/Monads/basics.md

 ## Scala Basics

 In this blog we get to know more about monads.

+Monads are derived from category theory in mathematics.
+They are commonly used in programming to mean higher order functions.
+For this post it isn't necessary to have knowledge in category theory.

+Having a programming language like Scala where everything has to be immutable is often hard to intercat.
+Because in the real world everything changes the whole time.
+They found something in monad which allows to explain it in the function contract.
+Everytime you call a function with the same argument you have to get same result in cause no side effects.
+But if you pass a function as parameter to a function you can get different results.

-But first of all we have to define a functor because monad is a type of a functor.
+Before we get to know more about monads we have to define a functor because monad is a type of it.

 ### Functor